nrosenstein-c4d/c4d-container-object/README.md

 ## Legal

-The plugins' and the its source-code are licensed under the GNU General Public License.
+The plugins' and the its source-code are licensed under the GNU Lesser General Public License.
 The plugins' icon (`res/Ocontainer.png`) is obtained from [findicons.com][2].

   [1]: https://github.com/NiklasRosenstein/c4d-make